KarchinLab/open-cravat-readthedocs/Publish-an-Annotator.rst

 Test files
 ----------
 Each module has a test.
 Tests help you catch mistakes when modules are updated.
 If the output of a module changes after an update, the test will fail.
 Tests consist of two files, an input and a key.
-The input is a cravat formatted [link to cravat format] input file with variants to test against.
+The input is a :doc:`cravat formatted input file<File-Formats>` with variants to test against.
 The key is the output of the text reporter.
 To make a test:

 #.
 Make sure the output from your module is correct